How Does ChatGPT Work? A Plain-English Explanation

 Pre-trained

 Before ChatGPT was made available to users, it went through a training process on an enormous dataset of text drawn from books, websites, academic papers, code, and other written material.
 During training, the model processed billions of examples of text and learned the statistical relationships between words, sentences, and ideas.
 This training happened once, at a large scale, before the product launched.
-The model's knowledge is fixed at its training cutoff date, which is why ChatGPT does not know about events that happened after that date unless it has been updated or given access to real-time search tools.
+The model's knowledge is fixed at its training cutoff date, which is why ChatGPT doesn't know about events that happened after that date unless it has been updated or given access to real-time search tools.

 Transformer